-Prince Harry And Meghan Markle ‘Sneaked Out To Hospital’ To Keep Royal Baby’s Birth Under Wraps
+Prince Harry And Meghan Markle Reportedly ‘Sneaked Out To Hospital’ To Keep Royal Baby’s Birth Under Wraps

-They are the most secretive pair in the British Royal Family, so it’s no wonder that Harry and Meghan did everything in their power to keep the details surrounding the birth of their first child as private as possible.
+They are the most secretive pair in the British royal family, so it’s no wonder that Harry and Meghan did everything in their power to keep the details surrounding the birth of their first child as private as possible.

 The Duke and Duchess of Sussex opted to keep most of the information about the royal baby’s birth under wraps, and even announced in a statement last month that they wanted to keep the details private.
 In their quest to remain as protective of their privacy as possible, the couple even broke royal protocol, with Meghan taking a step back from public life in March, weeks before the birth.

-According to The Daily Mail, Prince Harry and Meghan also opted for doing several other things differently than other members of the Royal Family have done in the past.
-For instance, they only announced that the Duchess was in labor over eight hours after the baby had actually been — the couple’s newborn son effectively arrived at 5.26 a.m.
+According to The Daily Mail, Prince Harry and Meghan also opted for doing several other things differently than other members of the royal family have done in the past.
+For instance, they only announced that the Duchess was in labor over eight hours after the baby had actually been born — the couple’s newborn son effectively arrived at 5.26 a.m.

 Comparatively, whenever Kate Middleton gave birth to one of her three children, the Palace put out official announcements both when she went into labor, as well as when she actually welcomed the babies.
 The Duke and Duchess of Cambridge also announced the birth of their third child, Prince Louis, in the traditional manner before posting it on Instagram.